tdegrunt/skystone/README.md

 - Fix for players using the wrong side (left) of the rails

+## Two way terminal
+Two-way terminal with AFK auto-pause-and-continue on rails

 ## Storage & sorting
-- Auto sorter using minecarts
+Auto sorter using minecarts

+## Power booster
+Power booster for minecarts